 And somehow it still amazes me that there’s so many beautiful women of all kinds in the library.
 You could take him there ;)

 I like shy boys as long as they eventually open up.
-About half the boys I’ve ever dated have been shy though and I always felt most comfortable with them.posted about 3 years ago
+About half the boys I’ve ever dated have been shy though and I always felt most comfortable with them.posted over 3 years ago

 I like shy men.
 My boyfriend is very shy and awkward in conversation and if anyone is talking or trying to start a conversation with him, he clams up because he’s afraid of saying the wrong thing.
-He also loves video games and such (so do I!) and he’s 24 to my 20.posted about 3 years ago
+He also loves video games and such (so do I!) and he’s 24 to my 20.posted over 3 years ago